SirPlease/L4D2-Competitive-Rework/Dedicated Server Fresh Start/README.md

 - - - -
 # | **Dedicated Server: Fresh Start**
+> **Initial Server Install/Connection:**

-This part of the Project will focus on preparing your dedicated Server/VDS for L4D2.
+> This part of the Project will focus on preparing your dedicated Server/VDS for L4D2.

 Login to your webhosts admin panel and ensure you are using Ubuntu **18.04 or earlier**.
 You should have had an option to do this during the order process, but if not most hosts will have an intuitive admin panel to allow you to do this.
 I used GCoreLabs to set up a server whilst writing this guide, and they have a 'reinstall' option under "[Management > Virtual Machines](http://www.putty.org/)".